DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 Or more likely, this could be seen from private companies that are willing to steal intellectual property (IP).
-For example, for a specific pathogen like SARS-CoV-2 just knowing what amino acid residues your compeditor is most interested in can give you immediate insight that might have taken months to produce.
+For example, for a specific pathogen like SARS-CoV-2 just knowing what amino acid residues your competitor is most interested in can give you immediate insight that might have taken months to produce.
 Research project datasets tend to start out broad and move linearly towards a final result.
 If the actual documentation and code can be read then these critical results will be obvious.
 However, even just metadata like filenames can provide the key information.
 It is not unreasonable to assume that the researchers will simply name datasets incrementally with the key process used.
-As an example, in a database you might see files with assending date stamps:
+As an example, in a database you might see files with ascending date stamps:
 * data_group1.csv
 * data_group1_pruned.csv
 * data_group1_pruned_significant_hits.csv